uwussimo/web-maker/packages/website/docs/settings.md

 title: 'Settings'
 ---

-Web Maker comes with a whole bunch of different settings to customize the development environment according to your needs.
+42Pen comes with a whole bunch of different settings to customize the development environment according to your needs.
 You can access the settings by clicking the **gear** icon in the bottom right of the screen.

 At rare times, you might find yourself in a situation where you are not able to access the settings view from the user interface, may be due to some bug.
 And you find that toggling a specific setting can stop that bug from happening.
 For such scenarios there is a provision to override specific settings from the URL itself by appending query parameters.